twilliams9397/eng89_ansible_controller/README.md

 - ansible vault used to encrypt keys - can be .gitignore, secret.txt
 - ansible verifies keys for AWS e.g. then goes onto to do playbook tasks

+- security on premise
+- security in the cloud
+- security in transit